amitxv/PC-Tuning/docs/pre-install.md

 - Windows 10 1903+ has an [updated scheduler for multi CCX Ryzen CPUs](https://i.redd.it/y8nxtm08um331.png)

-- The implementation of ``Hardware: Independent Flip`` improved in around Windows 10 2004+ (approximation as it is unclear) which can potentially result in better performance compared to ``Hardware: Legacy Flip``
+- The implementation of ``Hardware: Independent Flip`` improved around Windows 10 2004+ (approximation as it is unclear) which can potentially result in better performance compared to ``Hardware: Legacy Flip``

     - See the [Configuring Applications](/docs/post-install.md#configuring-applications) section for more information

 - The behavior of processes that are affected by a single process raising the clock interrupt frequency significantly changed in Windows 10 2004+, and was [further developed in Windows 11](/media/windows11-timeapi-changes.png), to increase power efficiency but consequently breaks real-time applications and causes incredibly imprecise timing across the operating system.
 However, the old implementation can be restored in server 2022+ and Windows 11+ [with a registry entry](/docs/research.md#fixing-timing-precision-in-windows-after-the-great-rule-change).
-For this reason, it would be appropriate to avoid builds released after Windows 10 2004 which are not Windows 11+ or server 2022+
+For this reason, it would be appropriate to avoid builds released after Windows 10 2004 which aren't Windows 11+ or server 2022+

 - As of May 2023, Windows 11 limits the message rate of background raw input listeners